itfanr/ros2-wiki/ROS-2-Client-Libraries.md

 However, naming conventions and behaviors are not always consistent between client libraries, bug fixes have to be done in multiple places, and there is a lot of functionality that has only ever been implemented in one client library (e.g. UDPROS).

 ## Summary
-By utilizing the common core ROS client library, client libraries written in a variety of programming languages are easier to write and have more consistent behaviour.
+By utilizing the common core ROS client library, client libraries written in a variety of programming languages are easier to write and have more consistent behavior.